Volume functions of linear series

 \section{Volume functions of non-complete linear series}

-In this section we study the volume function of a multigraded linear series and verify that any non-zero continuous homogeneous log-concave function appears (modulo compressing) as the volume function of some multigraded linear series on a smooth projective toric variety of dimension $n$ and Picard number $\rho$.
+In this section we study the volume function of a multigraded linear series and verify that any non-zero continuous homogeneous log-concave function appears as the volume function of some multigraded linear series on a smooth projective toric variety of dimension $n$.